The Empress Tarot Meaning: Care, Creativity & Growth

 Maya had been telling herself she wanted a new job.
 On paper, that was true.
 She updated her resume, saved listings, and talked about “the next step” every week.
 Still, every evening she felt flat, irritated, and oddly disconnected.

-One morning she pulled The Empress and almost dismissed it.
-It felt too soft for what she thought was a career problem.
-But when she sat with it, something shifted.
 She realized she was not only tired of her role.
 She was tired of living in survival mode.
-She had stopped cooking, stopped sketching, stopped calling friends back, stopped noticing what made her feel like herself.
+Over time, she had stopped cooking, stopped sketching, stopped calling friends back, and stopped noticing what made her feel like herself.

 That changed the question.
 The issue was not only, “What job should I take?”
 It was also, “What kind of life am I building around my work?”